rcardoramos/rcardoramos/README.md

 ## 🙎🏻‍♂️ About me.

+I've completed several courses on front-end development, including a Professional Certificate in Front-End Development from Codeable.
+My coursework has covered topics such as responsive design, Bootstrap, functional programming, and version control with Git.

+🌱 I'm currently working on expanding my skillset to include advanced frameworks like React, and I'm always looking for ways to improve my skills and stay up-to-date with the latest best practices in front-end development.

+🔧 In my free time, I enjoy tinkering with personal projects and experimenting with new technologies.
+You can check out some of my work on this profile, or feel free to reach out to me if you have any questions or would like to collaborate on a project.

 - ⭐ Github Star ⭐
 - 💻 Web developer
 - 🔭 I’m currently studying **Programación Web.**